-Witnesses of the Unseen shares the stories of two plaintiffs behind the landmark U.S. Supreme Court ruling, Boumediene v.
-Bush, which confirmed Guantanamo detainees' constitutional right to challenge their detention in federal court.
-After years of brutal mistreatment and casual violence, Lakhdar and Mustafa, with the pro bono assistance of an American law firm, compelled a judge to review the government's case against them.
-Weeks later, that judge, a George W. Bush–appointee, ordered their release.
-In this book Lakhdar and Mustafa share their trauma and triumphs in the hope that what happened to them does not happen to innocent people in the future, especially under a flag that should stand for liberty and justice.
+Witnesses of the Unseen shares the stories of the plaintiffs behind the landmark U.S. Supreme Court ruling, Boumediene v.
+Bush, which allowed Guantanamo detainees the constitutional right to challenge their detention in federal court.
+After years of brutal mistreatment, casual violence, and finally the pro bono assistance of an American law firm, Lakhdar and Mustafa secured their release.
+In these pages, they share their trauma and triumphs in the hope that what happened to them does not happen to innocent people in the future, especially under a flag that should stand for liberty and justice.

 About the authors

 Lakhdar Boumediene was the lead plaintiff in the Supreme Court case Boumediene v.
 Bush.
 Prior to his seven-year internment in Guantanamo Bay, he was an aid worker for the Red Crescent Society in Bosnia.
 He now lives in France with his wife and children.

 Mustafa Ait Idir, a co-plaintiff in Boumediene v.
 Bush, was also held in Guantanamo Bay for seven years.
 Before his internment, he worked for Qatar Charities in Bosnia, and was widely recognized as a talented athlete and coach.
 He has reunited with his wife and children and is now a computer science teacher at a secondary school in Sarajevo.